SquidRanger27/my-fullstack-collection-query/README.md

 # Final Project Pitch - Havarti Your Say

-The goal of this project is to create a product for subscribers of The Cheese Wheel, a local cheese subscription business based in Wellington.
+The goal of this project is to create a product for the subscribers of The Cheese Wheel (TCW), a local cheese subscription business based in Wellington.
 Check out their website here: https://thecheesewheel.co.nz/.

 Here we have the bones of a basic app with CRUD functionality.
-As it stands, a user is able to record cheeses and add a rating, update their cheeses, and delete them from their collection.
+As it stands, a user is able to record cheeses, add a rating & comment, update their cheeses, and delete them from their collection.
 But there's room for improvement!
-The team at the Cheese Wheel are keen to add the following functionality:
+The team at The Cheese Wheel are keen to develop a test product for their clients that has the following functionality:

 ### MVP